Oh, brother: Heat-Nuggets mess goes from on-court to online

 Marcus Morris, responding to a tweet from former NFL standout and current television commentator Shannon Sharpe defending Jokic, quickly returned to social media and told Sharpe to “shut … up.”

 The Heat were off on Tuesday and made no players available to talk after Monday night’s game.
-They play Wednesday in Los Angeles against the Lakers, while Denver returns to the court at home against Indiana.
+They play Wednesday in Los Angeles against the Lakers — Markieff Morris will not play, the Heat said Tuesday night, because of whiplash.
+Denver also plays Wednesday, at home against Indiana.

 Predictably, each side saw dirtiness in the play through its own prism.